cephalization/text2site/README.md

 # text2site
 A tool for formatting plaintext into HTML markup.
-Used on DEABnet!
+Used on DEABnet! <br>
+To adjust to your website, copy all HTML that comes before the text into initial.html, <br>
+and everything after into final.html!

 ##REQUIREMENTS -
 * Latest version of Java